 Detoxification: Covington Behavioral Health Hospital is not a substance abuse treatment center; however, we do understand that prospective patients may have struggled with substance abuse in addition to their challenges with posttraumatic stress disorder.
 To best serve these individuals at our center, we provide detox services for individuals who been abusing alcohol, prescription painkillers, and certain other drugs.
 After they have rid their bodies of the substances that they have been abusing, detox patients will transfer directly into residential treatment to receive care for their mental health disorders.

-Individual therapy: Patients have the opportunity to meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (R.N. or LPN) for an individual therapy session every day during their time in treatment at Covington Behavioral Health Hospital for posttraumatic stress disorder.
-Additional individual therapy sessions may be scheduled based upon patient need.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 Individual therapy allows patients to address issues that they may be hesitant to bring up during group sessions, provides them with one-on-one feedback and guidance from experienced professionals, and helps them to develop effective skills for managing the symptoms of PTSD.

 Group therapy: Group therapy sessions are fundamental elements of treatment at Covington Behavioral Health Hospital.
 Group therapy provides a structured yet dynamic environment in which participants can share their insights and experiences, learn from the contributions of fellow patients, and practice healthy interpersonal skills such as effective communication, empathy, and giving and receiving support.
 The following are among the groups that a patient who is being treated for posttraumatic stress disorder at our center may participate in during his or her time at Covington: